mglawica/mintaka/QUICKSTART.rst

    encoded in the wark configuration file.
 If you're deploying to other destination convention might be different.

-Now if we run command we might get another warning (if you're deploying project that already has tags it's still good idea to commit and tag now):
+Now we can generate configs:

 .. code-block:: console

     > vagga deploy update
-    ERROR 2018-03-09T00:10:51Z: wark::version::git: git describe error: cannot describe - no reference found, cannot describe anything.; class=Describe (28)
-     INFO 2018-03-09T00:10:51Z: wark::version::git: HINT: Add a named tag to,current or any previous commit: git tag -a v0.1.0
+    [ .. snip .. ]
+     INFO 2018-03-12T23:39:06Z: wark::local: All done, ready for deploy

-You should commit everthing done so far and tag it:
+It's a good idea to commit everthing done so far and tag it:

 .. code-block:: console

     > git add .
     > git commit -m "Initial deployment configs"
     > git tag -a v0.1.0 -m "Initial release"
-    [ .. snip .. ]
-     INFO 2018-03-08T23:50:52Z: wark::local: All done, ready for deploy

 (you might also want to push branch and tag now)